TobKed/github_actions_oidc/README.md

 [![pre-commit](https://github.com/TobKed/github_actions_oidc/actions/workflows/ci.yaml/badge.svg)](https://github.com/TobKed/github_actions_oidc/actions/workflows/ci.yaml)

-Easy to follow shell commands to set up Google Cloud Platform [GCP] or Amazone Web Services [AWS] resources working with simple GitHub Actions [GA] workflow using OpenID Connect [OIDC] to authenticate.
+Easy to follow shell commands to set up Google Cloud Platform [GCP] and Amazon Web Services [AWS] resources working with simple GitHub Actions [GA] workflow using OpenID Connect [OIDC] to authenticate.

 The OIDC gives more granular control over authentication, authorization and credentials rotation.
-Any long-lived credentials are also do not have be stored as GitHub Secrets.
+Any long-lived credentials also do not have to be stored as GitHub Secrets.

 Read more on [GitHub Docs - About security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)